openVietAnh/Evolutionary-Convolutional-Neural-Network/firstImplementation/README.md

 # Implementation:
 ## File description
 EC process is ran in `evolutionary_computing.py` file.

 The file used CNN class in `convolutional_neural_network.py` file to evaluate individuals (models).

 `data_analysis.py` display charts to show insights from the result.
 Folder `resultImages` contains all the charts.

 `populationHistory.txt` show the evolve process throughout 87 generations.

 `train_model.ipynb` used to fully train top 10 models.

 `test_top_10.ipynb` used to evaluate all fully trained top 10 models and also ensemble model.

+## Genetic Algorithm Information:
+Stop condition: 100 generation limit or 30 generations without improvement

+Number of individuals in the population: 50

+Mutation rate in individual's gene: 0.015

+Tournament size for parent selection: 3

+Elite set size: 1

+Number of points in multipoints crossover: from 3 to 10

+Population replacement: Keep the new offspring generation, delete worst individual then add the elite individual.